Loading...

 Cambodia offers visa paths including Ordinary Visa (E-class), EB Visa (Business), ER Visa (Retirement).
 Philippines provides Special Resident Retiree's Visa (SRRV), 9(g) Pre-Arranged Employment Visa, Tourist Visa Extensions.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Cambodia if your priority is affordability.
 Choose Cambodia if safety comes first.
-For healthcare, Philippines has the edge, while Philippines offers stronger career opportunities.
+For healthcare, Cambodia has the edge, while Cambodia offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.